ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 ## Set of Rules Editing

 CORECONF proposes an interface to manage data structured with a YANG Data Model.
 RFC 9363 defines a YANG Data Model for SCHC Rules.
-SCHC Instance Management MUST use a FETCH to read a rule, iPATCH to modify or create a rule and DELETE to suppress it.
+SCHC Instance Management MUST use a FETCH to read a rule and iPATCH to create, modify or delete a rule.

-For clarity reasons, the document will use YANG Identifier in quote instaed of the SID value.
+For clarity reasons, the document will use YANG Identifier in quote instead of the SID value.

-The YANG tree reprensents the Rule structure as defined in RFC 9363:
+The YANG tree represents the Rule structure as defined in RFC 9363:

 ~~~